paulwinex/pw_MultiScriptEditor/readme.md

 ### Key features

   - Preserve and load of tabs and code in them
-  - Interactive performance of the selected code by pressing Ctrl + Enter
+  - Interactive execute of the selected code by pressing Ctrl + Enter
   - Adjust the color theme of the code editor
   - Code completion (module [jedi](https://github.com/davidhalter/jedi))
   - Context completion for different functions like existing nodes and path in scene